Beluga-lang/Beluga/doc/getting-started.rst

       Name of theorem (:quit or empty to finish): :quit Harpoon terminated.

 That's it!
-If you want to know more details including how to write the signature file and what kinds of tactics do we provide, please read the `common elements <common>` and `interactive proving with harpoon <harpoon>` section of this page.
-For additional examples, you can checkout `the test directory <https://github.com/Beluga-lang/Beluga/tree/master/t>` in `our github repository <https://github.com/Beluga-lang/Beluga>`.
+If you want to know more details including how to write the signature file and what kinds of tactics do we provide, please read the :ref:`common elements <common>` and :ref:`interactive proving with harpoon <harpoon>` section of this page.
+For additional examples, you can checkout `the test directory <https://github.com/Beluga-lang/Beluga/tree/master/t>`_ in `our github repository <https://github.com/Beluga-lang/Beluga>`_.